 Will not accept: Markets, local restaurants, tuk-tuks and taxis.

-Will accept: Shopping malls, convenience stores, upmarket restaurants, some tour agents but with a 3% fee when less than certain amount.
+Will accept: Shopping malls, convenience stores, upmarket restaurants, and some tour agents but with a 3% fee when less than a certain amount.

-Getting around Phuket is very easy during the day and not too difficult at night even very very late (unless you are having a party on a very remote beach).
+Getting around Phuket is easy during the day and not too difficult at night, even very late (unless you are having a party on a very remote beach).
 Tuk-Tuks are the most versatile ways of transportation, and while they are fun and exotic, the cost can add up quickly.
-Grab Taxis are available but can take a little longer to reach you (similar to Uber in case you don’t know Grab).
-Buses are available from beaches to beaches and from beaches to Phuket town, they are cheap but slow.
+Grab Taxis and Bolt are available but can take a little longer to reach you (similar to Uber, in case you don’t know Grab).
+Buses are available from beaches to beaches and from beaches to Phuket town; they are cheap but slow.
 Then you can rent a moped or a car, but driving here comes with a few risks.
-Read all about getting around Phuket

 Phuket is very safe, probably safer than most other countries.
 Of course, the experience might differ for each traveller, but overall, if you follow the common-sense safety rules, you should never have to worry.
-In this page, we give a few pieces of advice, but keep in mind that these safety tips just use common sense.
-The island offers a lot of options and activities to the solo traveller, depending on how alone you want to remain.
-Read more about safety in Phuket
+We give a few pieces of advice on this page, but remember that these safety tips use common sense.
+The island offers many options and activities to the solo traveller, depending on how alone you want to remain.

 Tours availability depends on the month you will arrive in Phuket and how specific you are about the company you wish to use.
-Most tours can be booked once in Phuket with your hotel tour counter (a bit more expensive), in the street or a travel shop.
-All are safe to use and able to organise almost any tour since they all talk to the same supplier anyway.
-If you want something more special like a private cruise or a sea canoe with John Gray, you should book online in advance to avoid disappointment.
-Also, remember that December and January are the peak month, so don’t wait for the last minute to make your booking.
+Most tours can be booked once in Phuket with your hotel tour counter (a bit more expensive), in the street or at a travel shop.
+All are safe to use and can organise almost any tour since they all talk to the same supplier anyway.
+If you want something more special, like a private cruise or a sea canoe with John Gray, you should book online in advance to avoid disappointment.
+Also, remember that December and January are peak months, so don’t wait until the last minute to make your booking.

-Yes, it is very easy, very comfortable and cheaper than you may think.
-If you get the right driver, they will take you around the island following your itinerary, or discuss with you in advance to organise your day, often offering great advice.
-You can usually pay with a credit card, but a 3% fee is added when the total cost is small.
-If you wish to get in touch with one of them, go to our Phuket 101 Community and drop a line there, it’s super easy.
+Yes, it is easy, comfortable and cheaper than you may think.
+If you get the right driver, they will take you around the island following your itinerary or discuss with you in advance to organise your day, often offering great advice.

-Thailand is a very open-minded country, more than most other countries we know.
+Thailand is very open-minded, more than most other countries we know.
 But of course, there are a few things a traveller should know.
-Most are just advice and recommendations and will only be frowned upon by Thai people such as wearing too short cloths in a temple or pointing your bare feet at someone.
-Some others are a serious matter and can get you in serious trouble such as disrespecting the Royal family.
-Read more here
+Most are just advice and recommendations and will only be frowned upon by Thai people, such as wearing too short clothes in a temple or pointing your bare feet at someone and avoiding elephant trekking.
+Some others are serious matters and can get you in serious trouble, such as disrespecting the Royal Family.